Mastering

 Note

 Terraform does not remove anything from the working directory.
-If needed, please clean up the terraform directory manually by removing everything except for the main.tf and terraform.tf files.
+If needed, please clean up the terraform directory manually by removing everything except for the main.tf and versions.tf files.